miroslav-matejovsky/miroslav-matejovsky.github.io/src/data/cv.md

 Establishing new teams and processes aligned with the company's vision.
 Introducing new technologies and practices to the company.

+- Capturing and documenting the current state of the product portfolio.
+- Analysing internal design and code quality with CodeQL, Roslyn and other static code analysis tools.
-- Secured communication between rigs and onshore infrastructure.
+- Improved secured communication between rigs and onshore infrastructure.
 - Introduced Vissim Cloud Integration Platform on Azure.

 ### Software Architect at ABB Solutions Slovakia (Aug 2020 - Jul 2022)